Fayette City, Pennsylvania: Coal mining

+Fayette City was the site of the Naomi Mine explosion, December 7, 1907.
+All of the men killed in the Naomi disaster were immigrants from eastern Europe.

+Fayette City was also the location of an explosion in the Apollo Mine in January 1926.

+By 1920, the mines around Fayette City started to close.

+Churches

+The town has been home to numerous churches since its founding.
+These include:

 Geography

-Fayette City is located in northwestern Fayette County at 40°6′2″N 79°50′20″W (40.100647, -79.838913).
+Fayette City is located in northwestern Fayette County at 40°6′2″N 79°50′20″W (40.100647, −79.838913).
 It sits on the east bank of the Monongahela River, which forms the border with Washington County.
 The borough of Allenport is directly across the river, but the closest river crossing is the I-70 bridge, 3 mi north at Belle Vernon.
 Pennsylvania Route 201 passes through Fayette City as Main Street (northbound) and Second Street (southbound).
 Uniontown, the Fayette County seat, is 17 mi to the southeast via PA 201 and PA 51.

 According to the United States Census Bureau, the borough has a total area of 0.66 km2, of which 0.50 km2 is land and 0.16 km2, or 24.33%, is water.

 Fayette City's low elevation and location along the Monongahela River make it susceptible to flooding after heavy rains.
 Lamb Lick Run and Downers Run enter the Monongahela within the borough's boundaries.